 The Sojourners Adult Sunday School Class is currently engaging a study by Richard Rohr on the Legacy of Saint Francis.
 In this study, participants will explore five topics central to Franciscan theology and practice including: Atonement Theory, Eco-Spirituality, The Christ who Existed before Christianity, Orthopraxy vs. Verbal Orthodoxy (Living Like Jesus), and Mysticism over Moralism.
 The Sojourners class meets in the Fellowship Hall.

 This summer, The Searchers class is focusing on the issue of “justice” as presented in the New Testament.
 Justice is portrayed as a primary characteristic of God’s nature.
 Human beings are called to emulate God’s justice toward one another.
 Lessons will come from the Gospels of Matthew and Luke and the Epistles of 2 Corinthians and Colossians.
 Led by Doug Martin, Carole Poland, and Nancy Sasser, this class meets in the choir area in the Sanctuary.

 Children’s Sunday School Class

-Beginning in June, this class will move into a unit on Moses and the Israelites as they journey through the wilderness and into the land of the promise.
+This class is currently moving through a on Moses and the Israelites as they journey through the wilderness and into the land of the promise.
 Led by Marcie Fleischer, this class meets on the second floor.

 Teen Sunday School Class